-Clan Carruthers: Chieftains and their Genealogy?
+Clan Carruthers: Petitioners for Chief and their Genealogy?

 Again to answer questions posed to us: Our family and Clan have not had a chief since John Carruthers, 12th of the house of Holmains and 8th Baron, claimed the title for the last time and held it until he died in 1809.
 We are therefore classed as armigerous, (without Chief).
 This is a simple historical fact and really not open to debate.
-(UPDATE: a Chief was confirmed by the Lord Lyon on 19/08/19.
+(UPDATE: A Chief was confirmed by the Lord Lyon on 19/08/19.
 Dr Simon Peter Carruthers of Holmains, was recognised as Chief of the Name and Arms of Carruthers.)

-Who are our Chieftains?
+Who are our Petitioners?

 The house of Carruthers of Holmains was initiated by John Carruthers, the younger brother of Thomas the 1st of Mouswald, and as such was able to claim seniority once the Mouswald line finished in 1548.